Léon Riesener: Later career

 From 1830 to 1839 Riesener began exhibiting important works, such as The Education of the Virgin.
 He painted religious subjects and portraits – he was attracted by naturalist subjects, such as a child-shepherd, a child orphan, a peasant returning from Mass, a bohemian, a still life and nudes such as Venus, Flora and Erigone.
 In 1839 he received his first state commission, from France's Ministry of the Interior, a copy of The Scourging of Christ by Titian.
 On 8 October 1839 he married the young middle-class Laure Peytouraud and they had three children: Thérèse (1840–1932), Rosalie (1843–1913) and Louise (1860–1944).
 His absorption in his family and his art allowed him to live outside of political events.

 Riesener's output was highly diverse in subject matter, while his favourite media were oils and pastels.
 From 1839 to 1848 he received important mural commissions – the five ceilings of the library of the Chambre des Pairs (1840–1843) and the decoration of the chapel of the hospital at Charenton (1843–1849).
 During the same period he received further commissions from the Ministry of the Interior – Jesus amongst the Doctors and various versions of The Birth of the Virgin and Niobe.
 He continued to exhibit at the Paris Salon, with Leda (1841) and The Magdalene (1849).
-He painted a series of portraits, several of which featured in the 1850 Salon, including those of Pierret and Théophile Gautier.
+He painted a series of portraits, several of which featured in the Salon of 1850, including those of Pierret and Théophile Gautier.